 During a half-year development cycle for the next subversions only bug fixes and corrections are done for the stable version.
 In the testing version also new features are implemented.

-These versions can be downloaded from our download site or from the developer's site www.code-aster.org.
+These Code-Aster versions can be downloaded from our download site or from the developer's site www.code-aster.org.
 They are in source code.
 So you must have the knowledge to compile and install them.

-Every 6 months - and since 2016 once per year - EDF releases also a new version for download of SalomeMeca.
+Once per year EDF releases also a new version for download of SalomeMeca.
 SalomeMeca is already compiled and ready to be easily installed on nearly all Linux distributions.
-SalomeMeca comes always packaged with two Code-Aster versions: the newest stable and the actual testing (or stable and oldstable if the subversion numbers are .4 (new stable) and .8 (oldstable)).
+SalomeMeca comes always packaged with two Code-Aster versions: the actual stable and the actual testing (or stable and oldstable if the subversion numbers are .4 (new stable) and .8 (oldstable)).

 Difference between Code-Aster and SalomeMeca

-Code-Aster is the Finite-Element analysis developed by EDF.
-It contains also several useful auxiliary tools, for example:
+Code-Aster is the Finite-Element analysis code developed by EDF.

-SalomeMeca is a more complete working environment.
+SalomeMeca is a complete working environment.
 Additionally to Code-Aster it contains:

 - Two Code-Aster versions: the newest stable and the newest testing.

 - Salome as a Pre- and Postprocessing tool to create or import geometry, meshing and postprocessing.
-Salome is even more: It is a graphical interface for the administration of calculation cases.
-A calculation case can incorporate several analysis tools (example: Code-Aster for Structural and Code-Saturne for Fluid) in order to allow Fluid-Structure interaction or other multiphysics analysis.
+Salome is even more: It is a graphical interface for the administration of calculation cases via the AsterStudy module.
+And simulations may incorporate several analysis tools (example: Code-Aster for Structural and Code-Saturne for Fluid) in order to allow Fluid-Structure interaction or other multiphysics analysis.